The third call for Interreg Europe project proposals runs from 1 March until 30 June 2017.

 Last but not least, don’t be afraid to ask for help from the joint secretariat and your national contact point.
 We have a wide variety of resources available to help you succeed.
 We invite you to attend our questions and answers sessions, try out the partner and project idea search tools, watch our instructional videos, check out our FAQ page, and join our applicant events, workshops and webinars.

 You have the possibility also to request an individual feedback on your project idea, which is a great opportunity to identify and discuss any possible weaknesses in your proposal with a member of the assessment team before submitting.
-This service is available up to June, 1st.

 So, there you have the five top tips for applicants from our team at the joint secretariat and the approved project partners.
 We hope that you will find them useful, and we look forward to receiving your application!